-This statute was intended to address the plans for dealing with impacts to groundwater from pesticides i.e., State Management Plan (SMP) or Pesticide Management Plan (PMP) for Prevention of Pesticide Contamination of Groundwater.
-The TGPC developed the SMP, but the final federal rules for the plan never fully materialized.
-Although the TGPC and TCEQ maintain the plans that were developed and continue a monitoring program for pesticides in groundwater, there is no federal or state "driver" behind this mandate.
+This statute was intended to address the plans for dealing with impacts to groundwater from pesticides, i.e., the state management plan (SMP) for prevention of pesticide contamination of groundwater, currently known as the state pesticide management plan (PMP).
+TGPC developed the SMP, but the final federal rules for the plan never fully materialized.
+Although TGPC and TCEQ maintain the plans that were developed and continue a monitoring program for pesticides in groundwater, there is no federal or state "driver" behind this mandate.
+Changing the language to 'may' will allow TCEQ to have the flexibility in developing and maintaining the plans since there is no federal mandate.

-The TGPC recommends amending the statute as follows:
+TGPC recommends amending the statute as follows: